Samson-Z/Python-practice/README.md

 # Python-practice
-some practice on lecture in university
+Codes for Report in University